R3VpTA/tg-channelpost-clone/README.md

 3. /id - By default, this command returns the ChatID of the current chat.
 However, if you reply to a message that was forwarded from another chat, it will return the ChatID of the chat from which the message was originally forwarded.

 # Important
-You must have a channels.json folder in the same directory as the executable that follows the structure used by the bot.
+You must have a channels.json inside the config folder in the root of the executable The json file follows the structure used by the bot.
 ```json
 [
     {